jabney/swiftSet/README.md

 #### Mixed Values

 The issue with mixing and matching numeric and string values is that the numeric value `1` and the string `"1"` both evaluate to `"1"` when used as a key in an object literal, which is used in `Set`'s underlying histogram. swiftSet gets around this limitation by providing functionality to give numeric values and numeric strings (or other types) a wrapper object which returns a unique key according to the type of value.
-Not

 ```javascript
 var